Rahul-2308/odin-recipes/README.md

 # odin-recipes
 creating a simple recipe page
-Brushing up my html for a test i have later. will then continue css and js as well
+Brushing up my html for a test I have later.
+Will then continue css and js as well